aicell-lab/ddls-course/content/post/embracing-ai-in-education/index.md

 - *"This was a very interesting way to be taught, interactively with ChatGPT.
 I feel like I learned a lot in a small amount of time, like compressed/distilled learning.
 It was, in general, easy to follow and slowly build up understanding with follow-up questions that were adapted to my level."*

-- *"I love the course design in general!
-I had to redo the whole lab as ChatGPT does not support sharing of conversations with images, but thankfully it was a good learning experience."*

-- *"It was a really good lab session.
-I felt that I definitely learned something during my time with ChatGPT, makes it easy to follow and ask any questions I wanted to know."*

-- *"Overall, I would say the lab was a good experience, and the instructors, as well as the assistants, were very responsive and helpful.
-I would surely recommend this course to others since they can benefit no matter what level they are at."*

 #### Addressing Feedback and Moving Forward

 While the feedback has been largely positive, we also received some valuable suggestions and identified areas for improvement: